cph-ms782/express-mongo-typescript/README.md

 ![](Pictures/100000000000024A0000002C24023F28A5B0DF4D.png)

-*Demonstrate*, using a REST-API *you have designed*, how to perform all CRUD operations on a MongoDB
+#### Demonstrate, using a REST-API *you have designed*, how to perform all CRUD operations on a MongoDB

 **CR**eate: Oprettelse af bruger: